cantide5ga/airquote/README.md

 `npm run install:remote-tgz --myproject:tgz=mypackage-0.1.0.tgz`

 ## Why you would need this
 You very likely don't.
 This satisfies a very specific use-case.
-Use something like [Sinopia](https://github.com/rlidwka/sinopia).  npm also has support for using dependencies directly from GitHub or locally.
+Use something like [Sinopia](https://github.com/rlidwka/sinopia).  npm also has support for using dependencies directly from GitHub or locally if semantic versioning isn't necessary.